pkErbynn/design-pattern-java/README.md

 * uses already existing created object by storing them
 * creates a new instance when no existing object is found or matched

-Intrinsic and Extrinsic state
+Intrinsic and Extrinsic state - need to be identified
 * common term used in the flyweight pattern
-* intrinsic state/props: can be shared in flyweight and shared
+* intrinsic state/props: can be shared in flyweight and shared...static or default for all/some objects
 * extrinsic state/props: depends on a flyweight and it's NOT shareable...additional changes that differ from the core props

 When used?